2026 RBC Heritage odds, picks, field, date: Surprising PGA predictions from golf model that's nailed 17 majors

 SportsLine's model simulated the 2026 RBC Heritage 10,000 times and revealed its surprising PGA Tour picks for Hilton Head

-Xander Schauffele (+1500) is the second-favorite to utilize in golf bets, followed by Fitzpatrick (+1800).
-Cameron Young valiantly battled for the green jacket, ultimately placing third, and he's among a trio of golfers at +2000 in the RBC Heritage odds, while Spieth and Thomas are both at +3500.
+Xander Schauffele (+1300) is the second-favorite to utilize in golf bets, followed by Fitzpatrick (+1500).
+Cameron Young valiantly battled for the green jacket, ultimately placing third, and he's at +1600 in the RBC Heritage odds, alongside Russell Henley, who was also among the group tied for third at Augusta.
 Before locking in any 2026 RBC Heritage picks, be sure to see the 2026 RBC Heritage predictions and projected leaderboard from the proven computer model at SportsLine.

 Visit our DraftKings promo code review to see their latest offers and get started.